 For individual course applicants

-You must write a statement of motivation (approx. 500 words) about why you want to study the course(s).
+You must write a brief statement of motivation about why you want to participate in the course.

 Be notified that University of Copenhagen records your personal data related to, and the result of, the application process.